-This blog on DevOps Interview Questions and Answers is curated by SMEs and industry experts who have over 8–12 years of experience in the field of DevOps.
-Here, you will come across some of the most popularly asked questions in this field to prepare for real-world job interviews.
-Following are a few of the common DevOps questions that recruiters ask during job interviews.
+This blog on DevOps interview questions and answers is curated by subject matter experts (SMEs) and industry professionals with extensive experience of 8–12 years in the field of DevOps.
+Here, you will come across some of the most commonly asked questions in this field to prepare for real-world job interviews:

 Q1.
 What is DevOps?